Aliases for PRMT7 Gene

 GeneCards Summary for PRMT7 Gene

 PRMT7 (Protein Arginine Methyltransferase 7) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and RNA Polymerase I Promoter Opening.
+Diseases associated with PRMT7 include testicular cancer and kabuki syndrome 1.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include methyltransferase activity and ribonucleoprotein complex binding.
 An important paralog of this gene is PRMT9.

 UniProtKB/Swiss-Prot for PRMT7 Gene